saketjha34/Python-Deep-Learning-Projects/Bone Fracture Classification(Multi Region)/readme.md

 ## Results

 The model achieves high accuracy in detecting and classifying bone fractures across multiple regions.
-Detailed results and performance metrics can be found in the `results/` directory.
+Detailed results and performance metrics can be found in the `Jupyer Notebooks/` directory.

 ## References